-MA in Visual Arts Management & Curating – starting Fall 2018
+MA in Visual Arts Management & Curating – PROGRAMME CLOSED FOR FALL 2018 ENTRY

 Richmond’s MA in Visual Arts Management & Curating equips students with the entrepreneurial knowledge and professional skills required to critically engage with global visual cultures of the twenty-first century and become innovative, creative and resilient leaders in their fields.

 Richmond University’s MA in Visual Arts Management and Curating prepares students in the professional knowledge, skills and experience required for a career in the visual arts sector and the creative industries.
 The program is unique in that it straddles the publicly funded (Not for Profit) and commercial visual arts sector with a strong emphasis on education and curation.
 Students learn how museums, galleries, auction houses, creative startups, collectors and funders operate in today’s increasingly global art world.

 Students will take courses in: arts management and marketing; arts policy; arts education; the international art market; research methods and curating, alongside an (optional) internship.